Want an easy craft idea? Grab an IKEA magazine holder and paint it as unique home decor or for a gift! Add your favorite Duck Tape – to personalize.

 I knew they needed some coats of paint and then of course, Duck Tape.
 I decided to use the Duck Chalkboard Tape this time, which I’ve never gotten a chance to use before.

 And guess what?
 It WORKS!
 You can write on it!
 I was tickled.
 I was also tickled with how my magazine racks turned out.
+I realized they make a great craft for teens due to the fun colors and patterns, and would be perfect as gifts.

 Here’s how I picture them as gifts.
 Decorate and personalize for the recipient, then give with a magazine gift subscription.
 Isn’t that fun?